open-mmlab/mmengine/docs/en/tutorials/runner.md

 Pros and cons lie in both approaches.
 For the former one, beginners may be lost in a vast number of configurable arguments.
 For the latter one, beginers may find it hard to get a good reference, since neither an over-simplified nor an over-detailed reference is conductive to them.

 We argue that the key to learn runner is using it as a memo.
-You should master its most commonly used arguments and only focus on those less used when in need, since default values usually work fine.
+You should remember its most commonly used arguments and only focus on those less used when in need, since default values usually work fine.
 In the following we will provide a beginer-friendly example to illustrate most commonly used arguments of the runner, along with advanced guidelines for those less used.

 ### A beginer-friendly example